-Joel C. Rosenberg (www.joelrosenberg.com) is a New York Times best-selling and award-winning author of 10 novels and five non-fiction books, with more than 3 million copies sold.
+Joel C. Rosenberg (www.joelrosenberg.com) is a New York Times best-selling author of 11 novels and five non-fiction books, with more than 3 million copies sold.

 Joel’s books, most of which are published in numerous languages, include: